deepak-karkala/illustrated-rlhf/docs/implementation_details.md

 - Consider extracting other large attribute literals in MDX content into shared constants to avoid future parser regressions when `mdxRs` is enabled.

+## Issue 1.4.2 – Reward Modeling Module (2025-09-26)

+### Summary

+- Delivered the full Reward Modeling chapter, promoting it to an available module with content drawn from Chapter 7 of the RLHF book.
+- Added interactive playgrounds for human/editor comparisons and the Bradley–Terry probability plus loss curve.
+- Documented implementation details, including the canonical PyTorch snippet, margin variants, and benchmark references.

+### Architecture Notes

+- Authored the module in `content/modules/reward-modeling.mdx`, reusing shared section components and the quiz framework.
+- Updated navigation metadata in `src/lib/modules.ts` and wired the MDX loader in `src/lib/module-content.ts`.
+- Implemented new visualisations in `src/components/visualizations/preference-comparison-playground.tsx` and `src/components/visualizations/reward-model-loss-explorer.tsx` using
+  `VisualizationContainer`.

+### Testing & Verification

+- `npm run build`
+- Manual QA of both interactive components (slider bounds, export buttons) and quiz feedback.

+### Follow-ups

+- Consider adding real annotator statistics to the playground once datasets are available.
+- Extend the module with outcome/process reward case studies when additional chapters are published.